ppumang/ppumang.github.io/_posts/2022-10-05-So how does bitcoin network work?.md

 - Nodes are computers that are running bitcoin software
 - Each node( full node ) saves a copy of bitcoin transaction data
 - **"coin"** or **"balance"** does not exist in bitcoin
-- Instead, bitcoin saves transactions.
+- Instead, bitcoin saves **transactions**.
 With transaction data, bitcoin software can calculate **UTXO**( Unspent Transaction Output ) to prove how much bitcoins an address owns
 - Each UTXO can only be spent by a specific user
 - Transfering a bitcoin from one address to another means to eventually generate a new transaction
 ```js